DioKiriie/Glitch/README.md

-# Glitch
-# Unofficial Cross-Platform Client for Itch.io
+# Glitch - Unofficial Cross-Platform Client for Itch.io
-This app was created to introduce better UI,UX and simply becouse I don't like the programming language of original app.
+This app is created to introduce better UI,UX and simply because I don't like the programming language used for the original app.